The Futurecraft Loop shoe was launched 17 April by Adidas as a first step for the brand to help "get off plastic waste".

 To do this, Adidas developed a high-performance running shoe made completely from a single material, virgin thermoplastic polyurethane (TPU).

-This single material is the key to its recyclability – one of the biggest challenges in recycling sneakers is that they are made of lots of different materials, and difficult to divide up and repurpose.
+This single material is the key to its recyclability.
+One of the biggest challenges in recycling sneakers is that they are made of many different materials, which are difficult to separate, sort and repurpose.

 "That's a problem because you can't recycle 12 to 15 materials in one recycling area," said Adidas executive board member Eric Liedtke at the event.

 "You'd have to recycle each of them individually in 12 to 15 different ways, and figure out the decomposition to take apart the shoe and figure out how to get those materials onto the recycling area," Liedtke added.